 We are now free and delivering 25,000 copies across the region.
 If you haven't received a copy free through your door, you can find the latest edition at one of our pick-up points.
 Click HERE for an updated list of locations, or read us free online HERE.

-For almost 165 years, Tameside Reporter has proudly served the people of Tameside… and we’re not stopping any time soon!
-From local interest stories to local sports news and more, Tameside Reporter is your guide to all the latest developments that matter to you in the borough we call home.
+For almost 165 years, the Tameside Reporter has proudly served the people of Tameside… and we’re not stopping any time soon!
+From local interest stories to local sports news and more, the Tameside Reporter is your guide to all the latest developments that matter to you in the borough we call home.
 A community newspaper for local people, by local people. #WeAreTameside

 Are you following us on social?

 Eid al-Fitr, also called the "Festival of Breaking the Fast", is a religious holiday celebrated by Muslims worldwide that marks the end of the month-long dawn-to-sunset fasting of Ramadan.

 Tameside foster carers are to receive an additional payment in recognition for the extra support they are giving to looked after children during lockdown.

 It was ‘lights, cameras, action!’ at St Mary’s Primary School, Haughton Green, when a Granada TV crew turned up to film an episode of the documentary series This England.

 A Tameside resident who has mobility issues will have more accessible facilities at his home thanks to adaptations being carried out through some government funding.

 Tameside’s libraries have reported a surge in online borrowing during the coronavirus lockdown as the nation seeks escapism and comfort in e-books.

 The Anthony Seddon Fund has been delivering a packed week of awareness activities across the area in support of Mental Health Awareness Week.